droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 From atop the battlements of the watchtower, the players can see Tser Falls to the northwest and Tser Pool to the northeast.
 To the south, above and beyond the slopes of Mount Ghakis, they can see only an impenetrable wall of thick, gray fog.
 ## The Graves
 The two graves hold the remains of two Barovian refugees who were slain by wolves during the journey to Vallaki some time ago.
-A DC 18 Survival check reveals that the graves are no more than a few weeks old.
+A DC 12 Wisdom (Survival) check reveals that the graves are no more than a few weeks old.

 Small pebbles have been arranged in the soil atop each grave to form the shape of a rising sunburst.
 ## The Corpse